 I’m going to start out by taking a little contradictory dump on the title of this blog and saying that I don’t actually believe in Chronic Fatigue Syndrome (‘CFS’ for short).

 Just like Fibromyalgia and Irritable Bowel Syndrome (and probably plenty of other things with which I haven’t yet been diagnosed), ‘CFS’ is nothing more than a label that gets slapped onto a person once the doctor is all out of ideas.

-It doesn’t actually provide any insight or solve the actual problems; it’s kind of like saying, “Congratulations sir, you have a headache.
+It doesn’t actually provide any insight or solve the actual problems; it’s kind of like saying, “Well sir, it seems you have a headache.
 I can’t tell you why you have a headache, but here’s a couple of Panadols to help you forget about it for a while.”

 If you would be so kind as to humour me for the next few minutes, the quotation marks indicating my indignance to the term CFS are now implied.

 At the age of 21, after two particularly nasty bouts of Glandular Fever in 2004 and 2005 I began to feel severe changes in my previously good health.
 Extreme exhaustion, random bouts of nausea and stomach pains, brain fog, problems sleeping, weight loss, and the list goes on.

 Trips to doctors of all shapes and sizes ensued over the following 4 years, as the condition gradually got more severe.
 At the peak of my illness in 2009, after baffling more than 30 medical professionals and spending thousands of dollars I was unceremoniously handed the cherished title of CFS Sufferer.
 Yay!

 I made the decision to leave my fairly well-accomplished career of 5 years; physically and mentally unable to continue working full time.